Amazon SES vs Mailgun - the ultimate guide

 Suppression list

 Both ESPs maintain a suppression list of email addresses that caused a complaint, bounced, or unsubscribed from a campaign.
-Emails sent to an email address in the suppression list are automatically dropped.
-Both providers also allow you to remove an email from the list programmatically and from the dashboard.
+Emails sent to an email address in the suppression list is automatically dropped.
+Both providers also allow you remove an email from the list programmatically and from the dashboard.

 Testing